WebAssembly/spec/document/core/intro/overview.rst

   It allows programs to select such values indirectly through a dynamic index operand.
   Currently, the only available element type is an untyped function reference.
   Thereby, a program can call functions indirectly through a dynamic index into a table.
-  For example, this allows emulating function pointers with table indices.
+  For example, this allows emulating function pointers by way of table indices.

 .. _memory:

 **Linear Memory**
-  A *linear memory* is a contiguous, mutable array of untyped bytes.
+  A *linear memory* is a contiguous, mutable array of raw bytes.
-  Such a memory is created with an initial size but can be dynamically grown.
+  Such a memory is created with an initial size but can be grown dynamically.
   A program can load and store values from/to a linear memory at any byte address (including unaligned).
   Integer loads and stores can specify a *storage size* which is smaller than the size of the respective value type.
   A trap occurs if access is not within the bounds of the current memory size.